 The Wedding Reception is very similar to a Western Wedding reception and is usually done in a hotel ballroom or formal Chinese restaurant.
 The usual dress code would be formal, men should dress in suits but not necessarily black tie, for ladies a cocktail dress or long dress preferably in a light or bright colour as black and darker colours are closely associated with funerals.

-What to give?
 For wedding gifts, cash is preferred and though not a must, the amount to give depends on where the reception is held.
 For example, if the reception is done in a 5 star hotel, then a minimum of RM200 is given.
 This is so that the bride and groom can cover the cost of the wedding reception which can be an expensive affair.

-Malaysian Indian Wedding
+Malaysian Indian Weddings

 Due to the number of different and diverse Indian ethnicities in Malaysia like Malayalee and Telugu, we will focus on the Tamil culture being the largest Indian group in Malaysia.